 Sometimes, out of love for our pets, we make assumptions which turn out to be true in theory but not so much in reality.
 Giving your dog broccoli is probably one of those cases.
-It turns out, K9s don’t need vegetables as much as people do.
+It turns out, canines don’t need vegetables nearly as much as people do.
 Providing human foods to dogs can be really tricky sometimes which is why we created this website in the first place.

-This flowering green plant and some other green vegetables, don’t actually provide the type of overall diet your dog needs.
-While you can certainly allow your dog to taste a small amount of broccoli, it isn’t really recommended as part of their regular meals.
-Broccoli is not poisonous but some dogs are known to develop gastrointestinal symptoms which can be a painful irritant if they consume too much.
+This flowering green plant doesn’t actually fit into the type of overall diet your dog needs.
+While you can certainly allow them to taste a small amount of broccoli, it isn’t necessary or really recommended as part of their regular meals.
+Broccoli isn’t poisonous but some dogs are known to develop gastrointestinal symptoms which can be a painful irritant.

 Broccoli, a cruciferous vegetable like kale, can be a great source of fiber and vitamin C for your pet dog but this can easily be obtained from well formulated dog food and at a cheaper price point.